StefanOltmann/smart-home-server/README.md

 The [devices.json](docs/devices.json) for configuration of your KNX devices data points must be placed in a subdirectory named `data`.

-Make the binary executable with `chmod +x smart-home-server-XY-runner`.
+Make the binary executable with `chmod +x smart-home-server`.

-Run it with `./smart-home-server-XY-runner`.
+Run it with `./smart-home-server`.

 During the first start the server will create an _auth_code.txt_ (also in `data`) that contains a security token for requests to the service.